egomezal/irpgeditor/README.md

 # irpgeditor
 RPGEditor is a fork de JSEU Project http://sourceforge.net/projects/jseu/.

-Include new options in SQL Panel and Spool Panel.

-iRPGEditor is Editor for IBM i(AS/400) Program and various Tools.
+iRPGEditor is Editor for IBM i(AS/400) programs and various tools for developers.

 Edits Files RPG, SQLRPGLE, DDS, CL
+Execute SQL command
+Spool Viewer
+Tn5250j integration

-What is new in v.1.00?
+What is new in v.1.00b1?

     UI enhanced
     New Option "Open Member from Library"